The-CEAS-Library/Foundations-of-Python-3/README.md

 # Intermediate_Python
 Third workshop in a series of five Python workshops.

+Note: Please click **'launch binder'**, present at the bottom of the page, to launch the Binder.

 Building on topics of the "Introduction to Python" Part 1 & 2 workshops.
 Basic knowledge of Python or attendance at the "Introduction to Python" beginner's workshops is strongly recommended.

 ### Intermediate Python